mat-1/arc-theme/INSTALL.md

 First you need to setup and configure a new build directory (e.g. `build/`) from the cloned/extracted source code directory.

 You should at least configure the build prefix with `--prefix=` option, usually `/usr` for system wide installation, or `$HOME/.local` for installing for your user only.
-Additionally you may set any Arc-theme specific [build options](#build-options) according to your needs and preferences, with `-Doption=value` command line argument.
+Additionally you may set any Ayu-theme specific [build options](#build-options) according to your needs and preferences, with `-Doption=value` command line argument.

-For example, configure to install in your home directory, and to only build the Arc-Darker variant with:
+For example, configure to install in your home directory, and to only build the Ayu-Darker variant with:

     meson setup --prefix=$HOME/.local -Dvariants=darker build/